 As an extra treat take a peek inside the home where London resided during his days as a Klondike gold seeker, complete with contemporary furnishing and objects fit for a stampeder.
 This replica is built from half the logs of London's original cabin which was located on the North Fork of Henderson Creek.
 The other half resides in London's hometown of Oakland, California.

-The John Tizya Centre is located in Old Crow, the only Yukon community located north of the Arctic Circle and home to the Vuntut Gwitchin.
+The John Tizya Centre is located in Old Crow, the only Yukon community located north of the Arctic Circle.

-The JTC exhibit area has displays of the Vuntut Gwitchin's dynamic culture, the Porcupine Caribou herd, the landscape and oral history.
-The Centre also has educational opportunities for visitors and community members alike and the capacity for multimedia presentations and workshops.
+The Centre has an exciting exhibition area, with displays of the Vuntut Gwitchin's dynamic culture, the Porcupine Caribou herd, the landscape and oral history.
+The Centre is a multi-use facility to enhance the educational opportunities for visitors and community members alike with the capacity for multimedia presentations and workshops.